Log Chapter Three

 A man of unpretentious wisdom, Ray is

-clearly one of the people I came to India to meet.
-He tells a story of meeting with the Dalai
+clearly one of the people I came to India Bangalore

 Here in the YWCA guest house in Chennai, I